New Nutritional Program Geared to Help Folks Lose More Weight by Addressing the Number 1 Reason for Failed Weight Loss

 About NJ Fitness Factory

 NJ Fitness Factory, Inc is a personal training facility that specializes in weight loss and toning for those looking to change their appearance for both health and personal reasons.
 It was founded by Russ Teitsma and Marc Ronches.
 Mr. Teitsma and Mr. Ronches have been personal trainers for over 10 years.
-Interested folks may visit http://www.NjFitnessFactory.com for more information.
+Please visit http://www.NjFitnessFactory.com for more information.